Customize the client¶

 Here we will explore how to implement custom serialization with a simple example.

 But first what is serialization?
 Serialization is just the process of converting an object into raw bytes, and equally as important, deserialization is the process of converting raw bytes back into an object.
 This is very useful for network communication.
-Indeed, without serialization, you could not just a Python object through the internet.
+Indeed, without serialization, you could not just send a Python object through the internet.

 Federated Learning relies heavily on internet communication for training by sending Python objects back and forth between the clients and the server.
 This means that serialization is an essential part of Federated Learning.

-In the following section, we will write a basic example where instead of sending a serialized version of our ndarray
+In the following section, we will write a basic example where instead of sending a

-s containing our parameters, we will first convert the ndarray
+s containing our parameters, we will first

-into sparse matrices, before sending them.
-This technique can be used to save bandwidth, as in certain cases where the weights of a model are sparse (containing many 0 entries), converting them to a sparse matrix can greatly improve their bytesize.
+used to save bandwidth, as in certain cases where the weights of a model are sparse

-Our custom serialization/deserialization functionsĀ¶
+Our custom serialization/deserialization functions¶

-This is where the real serialization/deserialization will happen, especially in ndarray_to_sparse_bytes
+This is where the real serialization/deserialization will happen, especially in

 for serialization and sparse_bytes_to_ndarray

-for deserialization.
+for

 from io import BytesIO